pagkly/Zed/Investopedia4/Relative Vigor Index - RVI Definition.md

 ## What Does Relative Vigor Index Tell You?

 The RVI indicator is calculated in a similar fashion to the stochastics oscillator but it compares the close relative to the open rather than comparing the close relative to the low.
-Traders expect the RVI value to rise as the bullish trend gains momentum because, in this positive setting, a security's closing price tends to be at the top of the range while the open is near the low of the range.
+Traders expect the RVI value to rise as the bullish trend gains [[Momentum|momentum]] because, in this positive setting, a [[Security|security]]'s closing price tends to be at the top of the range while the open is near the low of the range.

-The relative vigor index is interpreted in the same way as many other oscillators, such as moving average convergence-divergence (MACD) or the relative strength index (RSI).
+The relative vigor index is interpreted in the same way as many other oscillators, such as moving average convergence-divergence (MACD) or the [[Relative Strength Index (RSI)|relative strength index (RSI)]].
 While oscillators tend to fluctuate between set levels, they may remain at extreme levels over a prolonged period of time so interpretation must be undertaken in a broad context to be actionable.

 The RVI is a centered oscillator rather than a banded oscillator, which means that it's typically displayed above or below the price chart, moving around a center line rather than the actual price.
-It's a good idea to use the RVI indicator in conjunction with other forms of technical analysis in order to find the highest probability outcomes.
+It's a good idea to use the RVI indicator in conjunction with other forms of [[Technical Analysis|technical analysis]] in order to find the highest probability outcomes.

 ## Example of How To Use Relative Vigor Index